Burnt-Delta/ez-wmr/README.md

 # ez-wmr
 A tool to quickly alter settings related to the use of SteamVR with Windows Mixed Reality.

-Regardless of if joystick movement is supported in a given SteamVR game, this tool allows for an easy method of toggling artificial joystick movement.
+This tool allows for an easy method of toggling artificial SteamVR joystick movement regardless of if it is supported in a given SteamVR game.
 Please note that you must be closed out of SteamVR while executing this tool.

 The tool reads the default.vrsettings file and toggles between true and false the following settings: